calumgrant/fei-parser/docs/implementation.md

-# Implementation of the feiparser
+# Implementation of Cellar

-feiparser (fast, easily-integrated parser) is a parser library for C++, that is implemented using C++ templates.
+Cellar is a parser library for C++, that is implemented using C++ templates.
+The grammar is specified using C++ syntax

+The benefit of this approach is that

+- The parser is extremely fast.
+There are no initialization overheads.
+- There are no compromises on the parser algorithm, provided you are happy with LALR.
+- The parser is much more tightly integrated with the rest of your code
+- Building and integration is much simpler with no special build steps or fighting CMAKE macros
+- Avoids all of the frictions commonly associated with integrating parser frameworks
+- Generates a parse tree - no need for actions.

 My experience with popular parser frameworks for C++ was that they were quite hard to set up and integrate.
 I also saw a paper that claimed that ANTLR was the fastest parser, which unfortunately did not chime with my own observations, and made me realise that parsing speed was a thing.
 I was sure I could do better.